Adios El Mago! Silva leaves as Man City's greatest ever player | Goal.com

 He once admitted that he dreamt of winning the European competition, but other than a 2016 semi-final when Pellegrini’s defensive tactics failed to seriously threaten Real Madrid, he has never come close as he or the club would have wanted.

-That dream remains unfulfilled, and he nows heads off on a new adventure - likely to be with Lazio in Italy - and it is to his credit that he has opted for a top European league with his desire for silverware still burning.
+That dream remains unfulfilled, and he nows heads off on a new adventure with Real Sociedad.
+It is to his credit that he has opted for a top European league, with his desire to win silverware still burning.

 The Covid-19 outbreak has, however, robbed him of the emotional send-off he would have got in his final appearance at the Etihad Stadium.